comiccoin-network/monorepo/cloud/comiccoin/internal/authority/README.md

 ### Step 6: Restart the Server

-Restart the `comiccoin-authority` server to apply the new API credentials:
+Restart the `comiccoin` server to apply the new API credentials:

 ```bash
 task restart